 - Medical school transcript sent directly from your medical school

-- Three letters of reference, addressed to Edward Oliver, MD, PhD, director of the Radiology Fellowship and Residency Programs, from professionals familiar with your work
+- Three letters of reference, addressed to Rebecca Dennis, DO, director of the Radiology Fellowship and Residency Programs, from professionals familiar with your work

 - Parts I, II and III of the USMLE’s taken within the seven-year time frame as required by the Commonwealth of Pennsylvania